mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 thread SHOULD

 -  Populate `Connections <#connection>`_ to ensure that the pool always satisfies **minPoolSize**
+    - The background thread SHOULD just go back to sleep instead of waiting for pendingConnectionCount to become less than maxConnecting when satisfying minPoolSize.
 -  Remove and close perished available `Connections <#connection>`_.

 withConnection